cdueltgen/bg-test/README.md

 Setting up a user on AWS with their own credentials is a good idea here.
 Download the user's access key and secret key to your local machine.
-You can then use the AWS command line tools to set up a config that will work, but you're going to want to store them, and make sure they're working as, environment variables, because we'll need to be able to do that later with the Heroku config.
+You can then use the AWS command line tools to set up a config that will work, but you're going to want to store them as, and make sure they're working as, environment variables, because we'll need to be able to do that later with the Heroku config.
 It's also a good idea to store the bucket name as an environment varaible because depending on how you set up your access rules for